SHRAVIN-IN/EXP-5-record-implementation-of-filters/README.md

-# Image Smoothing and Sharpening Using OpenCV
+# Exp 5 - Implementation-of-filter

-## Aim
+## Aim:

-To write a Python program using OpenCV to apply different smoothing filters (Averaging, Weighted Averaging, Gaussian, Median) and sharpening filters (Laplacian Kernel and Laplacian Operator) for image enhancement, and display each result separately along with the original image for comparison.

----

-## The program performs the following operations:

-- Read and display an input image
-- Apply Averaging filter
-- Apply Weighted Averaging filter
-- Apply Gaussian filter
-- Apply Median filter
-- Apply Laplacian sharpening using kernel
-- Apply Laplacian operator
-- Display all outputs for comparison

----
+To implement filters for smoothing and sharpening the images in the spatial domain.

-##  Software Used
+## Software Required:

-- Anaconda – Python 3.7
+Anaconda - Python 3.7
-- Jupyter Notebook / VS Code
-- OpenCV (cv2)
-- NumPy
-- Matplotlib

----

-##  Algorithm
+## Algorithm:
 ### Step 1:
 Import the required libraries: OpenCV, NumPy, and Matplotlib.